 Several years ago, Andy had a wild idea to go scuba diving in Antarctica.
 Diving in South Australia was already out of my comfort zone, and the water there was 15c/59f.
 Diving in Antarctica involved a dry suit and the water would be just above freezing.
 It also sounded like it was going to cost a fortune.
 It wasn’t a hard no, but it wasn’t a yes, yet.

 Fast forward to 2019.
 We’re sitting in our apartment with award-winning wildlife photographer Scott Portelli, who is sharing his amazing images from Antarctica.
 He explained that while he does scuba dive in the Antarctic, you can see just as much snorkelling.
 I’d been played.
 Andy knew that all it took was a few photos of seals to get me on board.
-Scott was leading a 9-day voyage to the Antarctic peninsula with Aurora Expeditions in December of 2020, and it wasn’t as expensive as we imagined.
+Scott was leading a 9-day Antarctic expedition cruise with Aurora Expeditions in December of 2020, and it wasn’t as expensive as we imagined.
 We paid the deposit and started a two-year countdown.

 And then, less than a year out, the world ground to a halt and Australia shut its borders.
 When it was clear that the 2020 season would be cancelled, Aurora offered to refund our deposit or give us a discount if we wanted to rebook on another expedition.
 With the discount, and the fact that we weren’t spending any money due to Covid, we were able to book the grail trip that had always seemed out of reach: a TWENTY-ONE day expedition to the Falklands, South Georgia, AND Antarctica for December of 2021.
 But then that voyage was cancelled, and we re-booked for December of 2022.

-This was an expedition not a cruise.
+This wasn’t your typical cruise.
 The ship, though designed for rugged and remote areas, only accommodated around 100 passengers and was designed for wildlife viewing.
 The emphasis was on exploration of the most remote places on earth.
 There was a high level itinerary, but specifics were determined by the weather and our expedition team’s knowledge.

 With three years to think about this trip, I was anxious about a few things: